 III.
 Development Fund Availability

 Funds allocated to a specific approved project will be available until the project is completed.
-Funds not allocated to a specific project will be returned to unrestricted reserves.
-There is no carryover of unallocated funds.
+Unused funds will be returned to unrestricted reserves.

 IV.
 Request and Approval Process

 A member of the Board of Directors or appropriate staff liaison develops a written proposal for development funds.

 The Board of Directors approves requests for funds.
 The Executive Committee is authorized to approve development requests of $25,000 or less.

 Approved development fund expenses shall not be charged against income from budgetary operations.
 They will be reported in the financial statements as “board-designated expenditures," as a change in net assets.